happycube/cxadc-linux3/README.md

 parameters.

 To change configuration open the terminal and use the following command to change driver config settings.

+Note! use `cxvalues` to check your current configuration state at anytime.

 X = Number Setting i.e  `0`  `1`  `2`  `3`  etc